 Meeting Basic Needs & Motivation

 According to the choice theory developed by William Glasser people behave to meet the basic needs of "safety & security, connection & belonging, power & competence, freedom & autonomy and enjoyment & fun".
 All behavior serves a purpose and that purpose is to meet ones' need at any particular moment in time.
-Educators can use this knowledge to foster an intrinsic motivation in their students.

 We all have the same basic needs.
 However we possess them to different degrees.
 One person may have a strong need for safety and security while another may work very hard for freedom and autonomy.
 Our behavior and personalities will reflect the degree to which we possess each of the basic needs.
 Armed with this knowledge, teachers can work to build a better understanding of students and structure learning experiences for the current variety of students they are working with.